sammccauley117/urban-sound-classification/README.md

 ```

 ## Feature Extraction
 Spectrograms were always the input to the convolutional neural network, however there are various ways we can manipulate the data shown in the spectrogram.
-Tests were ran on each variation with the same configuration as above.
+Tests were ran on each variation with the same network configuration as above.
 The different ways that the features were extracted were:

 * **Colored Images**: the saved images are fully colored RGB, thus the input to the convolutional neural network was actually a 3 channeled tensor--a red channel, green channel, and a blue channel.
 Therefore, the input was 3x77x77.
 * **Grayscale Images**: the saved images are saved in grayscale, resulting in only one color channel: a matrix of 1x77x77.
 * **No Time Normalization**: By default, if an audio clip is less than 4 seconds long, it is normalized to be 4 seconds by adding silence to the clip.
-Without normalization, there are less Short Time Fourier Transforms on the data and the image is ultimately stretched out to the proper image size.
+Without normalization, there are less Short Time Fourier Transforms on the data and the image is then stretched out to the proper image size.
 * **Added Noise**: in this method, we double our training size.
 Two images are saved for each audio clip in our training data, one regular/default image, and another where a small amount of noise is added to the audio.
 This increases training time by about 2.5x that of the first three.
 * **Pitch Shifting**: similar to the added noise, a default image is saved as well as an additional one where the audio is randomly pitch shifted up or down.
 This also increases training time by about 2.5x that of the first three.